AxelCell/mini-redis-cpp/README.md

 - [ ] Saving to disk and crash recovery
 - [ ] Sorted sets (skip list)
 - [ ] Replication

----

-## Acknowledgements

-Built with **Claude Code (Claude Opus 5)** as a pair-programming and teaching partner.
-Claude wrote and reviewed much of the implementation; the measurements above, the failures they exposed, and the design decisions were worked through together.
-The expiry bottleneck and the memory-exhaustion bug were both found by testing rather than by reading the code.